TinkerTools/tinker-openmm-archive/README.md

 # Tinker-OpenMM: An OpenMM Version Enabling Tinker on GPUs

 # NOTE: This OpenMM version for use as part of Tinker-OpenMM is now deprecated.
-The current Tinker release on the TinkerTools Github site supports the current OpenMM Github release, and does not require the modified OpenMM located here.
-This special "Tinker-OpenMM" version should only be used and will only work correctly with earlier releases of Tinker.
+The current Tinker release on the TinkerTools Github site supports the current OpenMM Github release from https://github.com/openmm.
+The modified OpenMM located here should only be used and will only work correctly with earlier releases of Tinker.

 <H2><B>Introduction</B></H2>